boscokosgei/boscokosgei/README.md

 - 👋 Hi, I’m @boscokosgei
 - 👀 I’m interested in Network automation,cloud architecture and cybersecurity
-- 👀I'm Currently working as an IT Engineer.my roles include Installation,Configuration of Swithes,Routers,Firewall and Servers.
+- 👀I'm Currently working as an IT Engineer.my roles include Installation,Configuration of Switches,Routers,Firewall and Servers.
 - 👀I have experience in Virtualization of Hyper-V and VMware In Dell Poweredge R750,R430 Servers and configuration of Dell ME5012 Storage using iSCI as well.
 - 🌱 I’m currently learning Terrafom,Ansible and Python
 - 💞️ I’m looking forwrard to collaborate on Projects